5 simple methods you can use to write an A* composition!

 Flowery phrases, bombastic words, cliché openings don’t really impress teachers at times.
 So how exactly should you write in order to score that A* for compositions?

 From my experience coaching students (from top classes in their schools) who make the cut and get the nod from their very strict HOD teachers, here are some simple methods that you can adopt to clinch that A*.
-We are assuming here that you are already writing in grammatically correct and spelling error free sentences with a decent storyline.
+We are assuming here that you are already writing in grammatically correct and spelling error-free sentences with a decent storyline.

 - Be original– This means no copying of model compositions wholesale!
 Imagine watching a blockbuster movie and the storyline is just like any other movie you had watched previously.
 How impressed will you be?
 Teachers spend time reading your compositions and if your storyline is exactly the same as the 99 other compositions she had read previously, why should she give you anything above 35 marks?
-Spin your own original stories, get inspiration from reading other students’ compositions but come out with one that has a different from the rest.
+Spin your own original stories, get inspiration from reading other students’ compositions but come out with one that has difference from the rest.
 This comes with experience and top story writers will always try to make their next story better than the last one!
 My personal recommendation?
 Try reading local news on STOMP and watching Korean dramas for ideas on “interesting” storylines.

 - Start with a hook and end with a blast!
 The first five minutes of watching a movie will determine if you decide to change your TV channel and go play Pokémon Go.
-That said, make sure your story starter creates enough suspense and excitement such that your teacher really want to continue to read your story!
+That said, make sure your story starter creates enough suspense and excitement that your teacher really wants to continue to read your story!